YuchenXia/AASbyLLM/related_works/README.md

 - **Generally applicable** to different disciplinary domains.
 - Instead of using manually crafted mapping rules, the system utilizes the knowledge learned in LLMs
 - The system adds proper **semantic annotation** for disambiguating the **concepts of the data property**
-- The system optimizes relevant details to enhances the quality of AAS
+- The system optimizes relevant information details to enhances the quality of AAS

 ### Implications:
 - This prototype demonstrates the machine capability to **semantically understand and generate data properties**.